inaimathi/langnostic/static/content/meta.md

 ## About Me

-I'm a Graphic Designer (graduated from [OCAD](http://www.ocadu.ca/) with a bachelor's) specializing in illustration and web development.
+I'm a "Graphic Designer" (graduated from [OCAD](http://www.ocadu.ca/) with a bachelor's) specializing in illustration and web development.
 Also, I like programming, and learning languages.
 Which is why I'm here.

 Currently, I'm working as a Ruby/Go developer as part of [500px](https://500px.com).